chinapedia/wikipedia.abstract.en/Page/Ares.md

 Character, origins, and worship

-S03_06_01_020_image_2561.jpg's influence.
+'s influence.
 Brooklyn Museum Archives, Goodyear Archival Collection]] Ares was one of the Twelve Olympians in the archaic tradition represented by the _Iliad_ and _Odyssey._ Zeus expresses a recurring Greek revulsion toward the god when Ares returns wounded and complaining from the battlefield at Troy:

 This ambivalence is expressed also in the Greeks' association of Ares with the Thracians, whom they regarded as a barbarous and warlike people.[22]
 Thrace was Ares's birthplace, his true home, and his refuge after the affair with Aphrodite was exposed to the general mockery of the other gods.